 Share your model changes in Tekla Model Sharing

-After you have modified your local version of the Tekla Model Sharingcloud service for collaboration and for storing and sharing a model
+After you have modified your local version of the shared modelmodel used for collaboration over the Tekla Model Sharing service

 To share your changes with other users, send your changes to the sharing service by writing them out.

 To update your model with the changes done by other users, fetch the changes from the sharing service by reading them in.
 You always need to read in the most current changes to a model before you can write out.